KyrtinSilver/kyrtin-s-site/src/essays/017_ICOM_Integration.md

 The question any company may ask themselves is if they will choose to become the next Apple, leading the market, or if they'll follow the path of Nokia.

-\*Note: This means that performance improves over time, rather than degrading like GPT-4: [Stanford Study on ChatGPT Accuracy](https://fortune.com/2023/07/19/chatgpt-accuracy-stanford-study/).
+\*Note: This means that performance improves over time, rather than [degrading like GPT-4.](https://fortune.com/2023/07/19/chatgpt-accuracy-stanford-study/)

 Dramatic losses in performance over time also pose a massive liability to any business that integrates such systems.
 Even inconsistent performance is problematic.
 Again, this makes the ICOM-based technology stack a vital advantage.